chsasank/frontend-roadmap/react/nextjs.md

 # Next.js

 Next.js is framework for react which itself is a UI framework.
-It comes with all the features needed for production: ybrid static & server rendering, TypeScript support, smart bundling, route pre-fetching, and more.
+It comes with all the features needed for production: hybrid static & server rendering, TypeScript support, smart bundling, route pre-fetching, and more.

 Create a new next.js app using